Researcher in Applied Mathematics

 mail to: [my surname] at wias-berlin.de

-I am currently a postdoctoral researcher in the ERC group "Elliptic Partial Differential Equations and Symmetry of Interfaces and Layers for Odd Nonlinearities" at WIAS Berlin.
+I am currently a postdoctoral researcher in the probability group at University of Pisa, Italy.
+Before coming to Pisa, I worked in the ERC group "Elliptic Partial Differential Equations and Symmetry of Interfaces and Layers for Odd Nonlinearities" at WIAS Berlin.
 I got my Ph.D. from University of Bonn, where my research was supported by the Federal Ministry of Education and Research via a Klaus Murmann graduate fellowship, and by the Bonn International Graduate School for Mathematics.

 My research deals with phenomena arising in physics and image processing.
 To solve the questions arising there, I use tools from applied analysis, partial differential equations and probability theory.
 My goal is to capture the qualitative and quantitative behavior of solutions of nonlinear partial differential equations, which can be perturbed by noise.
 For more details, please see my Research page.